Get learning support for children with Down Syndrome

 How we support your child in school

-After the initial visit, we can arrange a meeting to discuss what support we can offer with you, the SENCo, class teacher and any support staff.
+After the initial visit, we can arrange a meeting to discuss what support we can offer with you, the SENCo, class teacher and support staff.

 We can attend annual reviews if your child has an Education, Health and Care Plan.